15 Inspiring UK Staycation Ideas For Your 2023 Family Holiday

 Beautiful towns and villages in Yorkshire

 London has some of the most well-known landmarks in the world such as the Tower of London, Tower Bridge and Buckingham Palace.
-You will no doubt want to see as many as you can and during these times of limited international travel, London will have less international tourists.

-You’ll want to break your day up with lots of fabulous places to eat in London with kids but if you really want to do something special, these child-friendly places for afternoon tea are a real treat.
+But if you really want to do something special, these child-friendly places for afternoon tea are a real treat.

 Prettiest parts of London